 Over time, your car’s value will go depreciate.
 When you trade in your car after several years, expect a lower rate because of it.
 The difference between the list price of the vehicle and the trade-in value after five years and 75,000 kilometres is the depreciation rate or cost.
 This is the most significant expense and can amount to 40% to 50% of the total running costs.

-When you get a car loan, you’ll have to set aside money for the deposit and monthly payments.
+When you get a car loan, you must set aside money for the deposit and monthly payments.
 The usual time it’ll take for you to finish paying off a car loan is at least five years.
 Before you sign the loan contract, make sure you’ve read the fine print and that your source of income and lifestyle can handle the monthly payments.

 As for the insurance, the compulsory third party insurance is a government-mandated coverage, so you’ll need to include this when calculating the running costs.
 If you’re a young, inexperienced driver or have bad driving records, expect higher insurance rates.

 Fuel and maintenance

 Labour charges for service repairs depend on where you live and the scope of damage.
-The frequency of repairs depend on how often you use your car.
+The frequency of repairs depends on how often you use your car.
 The more you use your ride on rough driving conditions, the more maintenance it’ll need.

-With so many things to consider when computing the total cost of a car, it’s important to prepare yourself financially.
+With so many things to consider when computing the total cost of a car, it’s essential to prepare yourself financially.
 Once you sign a car loan agreement, you’re legally bound to pay off the loan.
 Be aware of the various costs and expenses associated with getting a car, and make sure you have enough savings and a stable source of income.
 By preparing yourself financially, paying off that car loan won’t seem like such a heavy burden.